Sara Lockwood Williams

 Students in the School of Journalism still have access to the State Historical Society Library and the general University Library, both of which have been housed in more spacious quarters and have greatly increased their number of volumes.
 In addition, several divisions of the University have specialized libraries devoted to books, periodicals, et cetera, especially pertaining to the division, and all of these are open to journalism students as well as to students in any other division.
 Such specialized libraries are maintained in agriculture, engineering, medicine, arts and science, and other divisions.
 But most important of all to the journalism student is the Journalism Library.

 As soon as the School was organized various newspapers and trade periodicals were subscribed for, giving students opportunity to keep in touch with news of the world daily and to study style and policies of various publications.
 These publications were the nucleus of the Journalism Library.
 When the school was moved in 1909 into Switzler Hall more newspapers were taken and newspaper racks placed in the News Room.
 Later one small room in Switzler Hall was designated as "the library" and in it the number of reference books gradually grew to several hundred, while many more newspapers and periodicals were added.
 Student assistants had charge of the library in these first years.
 At this time, too, a "morgue" was started, where clippings and notes for future reference as well as cuts which had been used in the Missourian and might be of value later were filed and cataloged.

 One of the early style manuals used was:

-First the general duties of a librarian in a newspaper office are explained in this pamphlet; then the library itself is discussed.
-The author explains the value of a reference department of a library, what it should contain, how to catalog books, and the indexing department.
-In addition he gives suggestions for books for the library, a complete list of subjects under which books in a newspaper office might be cataloged and other useful matter.
+General duties of a librarian in a newspaper office are explained in this pamphlet; then the library itself is discussed.
+The author explains the value of a reference department of a library, what it should contain, how to catalog books, and how the indexing department functioned.
+In addition, he suggests books for the library and provides a complete list of subjects under which books in a newspaper office might be cataloged.